-Strategic Buyout applicants must complete the Strategic Buyout Program application.
-To be eligible for the program, the storm-impacted property must be located in a Disaster Risk Reduction Area and be an eligible property type.
+Strategic Buyout applicants must complete the ReBuild NC Strategic Buyout Program application.
+In order to be eligible for the program, the storm - impacted property must be located in a Disaster Risk Reduction Area and be an eligible property type.
 Eligible property types are listed in Section 3.8.
 Residential property owners will have different eligibility criteria and supporting documentation requirements depending on the type of ownership (see Sections 3.7 and 3.8 for eligibility criteria).